kilojoules-kj/demobox/README.md

 'myobj3' is an object of class 'myclass' from graph_functions.py 'myobj4' is an object of class 'myclass' from graph_functions.py Create 3 objects for each of the towerlight colours, green, amber, red.
-Pass the arguments for 'tag_receive' and 'tag_send' with corresponding sensor tag that would measure the led and tag that would store the values.
+Pass the arguments for 'tag_receive' corresponding sensor tag that measures the led, 'tag_send' corresponding tag to store the values., 'tag_datetime' corresponding tag to store string values.

 'loop' is a asyncio loop which will execute the asynchronous coroutine at once.